Primary Navigation Mobile

 Many turbodiesel T4s have tuned engines.
 Ask to see any documentation that shows what work was done and how much extra power there is.
 Things like the air filter, cooling system, exhaust and fuel system often need upgrading to cope with extra power.
 It’s a red flag if none of that has been done.

 If you’re buying a basic commercial T4 to convert into a camper van, there’s actually not that much in the cab to go wrong.
-But make what electrics there are all work properly – including the heater and any aftermarket stereos and speakers.
+But make sure what electrics there are work properly – including the heater and any aftermarket stereos and speakers.
 While you’re there, check all the lights and power steering (if fitted) function, as well.

 The most likely issue you’ll encounter is broken dashboard trim and generally tattiness.
 That can be difficult to sort out as spare parts for the interior are becoming hard to find.
 Knackered seats can be replaced like-for-like, or there are a plethora of aftermarket options.

 Don’t forget to check the condition of the load bay, as well.
-You may be covering it up, but you might want to repair or rust or dents first.
+You may be covering it up, but you might want to repair rust or dents first.

 • The electrics work